Christine Chaundler: Career

 1n 1910, Chaundler adapted Sleeping Beauty as a children's play that was performed at the Biggleswade Town Hall.
 In 1912, she received 10s 6d, her first earnings, for a prize poem published in Girls' Realm, Chaundler's first earnings as a writer came in 1912, when she won 10s 6d in a Prize Poem competition run by Girls' Realm.
 From then on she made a growing income from writing girls' and boys' stories and books.
 She was a sub-editor for Little Folks from 1914 to 1917, before serving briefly in the Land Army.
 After the war, she edited juvenile books for James Nisbet and Company until 1922.
 During the 1930s, she reviewed children's books for The Quiver.
 She continued to write and became a prolific author of children's novels, for boys under her pseudonym "Peter Martin" and for girls under her own name.
 A census of young girls conducted by the Western Mail in 1927 ranked Chaundler sixth among popular authors.
 Although she was bested by Dickens, Shakespeare, and Kipling, she was listed above Alcott and Stevenson.
-She wrote hundreds of short stories for magazines and children's annuals, some of which were broadcast over the BBC's Children's Hour.E.g.
+She wrote hundreds of short stories for magazines and children's annuals, some of which were broadcast over the BBC's Children's Hour.
 However, the market for these types of children's books had changed by the late 1940s and Chaundler turned to reviewing books, reading books for publishers, and marketing her short stories to the BBC.